EdDataScienceEES/tutorial-orla03/index.md

 We can see from the top left plot, the residuals seem quite evenly distributed either side of the line.
 The QQ-plot shows us that the residuals follow the shape of a normal distribution but could be improved.
 The scale-location plot shows signs of linearity.
+This generally happens in the field of data science, often data is unpredictable and models can struggle to be very well fitted.

 For the purpose of this tutorial, we are not focussing on improving our linear model.
 Note that this model is not perfect and could be improved!
 Head to the following tutorial for a thorough guide on how to improve this basic model.
 ###### <a href="https://ourcodingclub.github.io/tutorials/model-design/"> Intro to Model Design</a>

 Continuing on we will analyse the models summary.
-In r it is ALWAYS a good idea to have a look at the summary to evaluate linear models.
+In r it is **always** a good idea to have a look at the summary to evaluate linear models.

 ```r
 summary(model) # Print the summary of our model